kubermatic/docs/content/kubermatic/main/architecture/supported-providers/kubevirt/kubevirt.en.md

 ### How can I safely drain a bare metal node?

-You can do it as every normal k8s cluster, over `kubectl drain` command.
+You can do it as with every standard k8s cluster, over `kubectl drain` command.

 We implemented a mechanism that will allow you to safely drain a bare-metal node without losing the VM workload.
 After running a drain command the VMs running on the node along with their workload will be evicted to different nodes.